University of Dallas: Tuition

 For an on-campus student, the cost of attendance for the 2019–2020 school year was $59,600.
 For an off-campus resident in Texas, the cost of attendance for the 2019–2020 school year was $55,640.
 For a student living with parents or relatives, the cost of attendance for the 2019–2020 school year was $51,340.

 Arts

 Drama

 Patrick and Judy Kelly built up the UD drama program beginning in 1972.
 The first productions were in a former cafeteria, which after adaptations was named the Margaret Jonsson Theater.
 As part of the opening festivities in November of 1972, actor Charles Siebert held a speech.
 Patrick Kelly directed sixty productions in over forty years at the university.
 Students Peter MacNichol and Christopher Evan Welch went on to successful acting careers.
 Patrick Kelly retired in 2009, but later directed Pinter's The Birthday Party at Dallas's Undermain Theatre.

+Athletics

+The Dallas Crusaders represent the University of Dallas in intercollegiate athletics.
+The Crusaders compete in NCAA Division III and are members of the Southern Collegiate Athletic Conference.